zunda-arrow/zunda-arrow.github.io/src/pages/blog/aporia.md

 ## Aporia 0.1.0

-Today, i'm launching Aporia 0.1.0.
+Today, I'm launching Aporia 0.1.0.
 After a look of work and testing from myself its become pretty stable.
 Aporia has nice features like Automatic desktop detection, and I believe Aporira has the simplest way to add your own desktop session launch scripts out of any window manager.
 On my laptop, I haven't picked an ascii-background yet, but I still use Aporia just for this feature.
 Please use the project and email me a picture!